 Spurs, for example, haven't just gone off form - they've almost collapsed, earning a full point per game less.
-As it stands, that is one of the worst drop-offs in league history.
-Liverpool, meanwhile, aren't far behind.
+As it stands, that is one of the worst drop-offs in league history. victims, meanwhile, aren't far behind.

 -----------------